 #FirstName#, thank you.
 We’ll be using your feedback to help us improve our delivery service.

 Grab more ready-to-use SMS templates for eCommerce here.

 To help you make your next event even better, ask your most recent attendees about their experience.
 Even better, ask why they wanted to attend, so you can work on giving them more of what they want next time.

 Hi #FirstName#, we would love to know why you chose to attend #CONFERENCE#!
 Complete this 2-min survey to go in the draw to win a $100 gift voucher: [URL]

 5. Support feedback

-Thanks, #Name!
+Glad to hear it, #FirstName#!
 From 1-5, how likely is it that you will recommend our support service to friends and family?

 Great!
 Please let us know what else we can do to improve our support experience.

-Final thoughts, further reading
+Final thoughts and further reading

 To learn more about sending great text messages, read these articles: